First Time Buyers: Rent or Buy?

 Since you’ve hit upon this page, chances are you are contemplating your first home purchase.
 Good for you!
 It’s both an exciting time and a frightening one, isn’t it?
 If we meet, be sure to ask me about the story about the first home purchase I was involved with.
 It’s actually pretty funny.
 But I digress.
 This is about YOU and your dream.

 Have you ever compared the costs of renting to the costs of owning?
 In many situations, renting a family dwelling can actually be more expensive than buying.
-If you consider a $150,000 mortgage at 6 per cent for a 5-year term, 25 year amortization, the monthly payments would be less than $1,000 per month.
+If you consider a $150,000 mortgage at 3.5 percent for a 5-year term, 25-year amortization, the monthly payments would be less than $800.00 per month.
 Compare this to renting a suitable three bedroom apartment or townhouse in many areas, and it’s easy to see that buying a home can become an attractive alternative.
-If you take a $100,000 mortgage at the same rate and term, the payments shrink to less than $650 per month.
-Ownership does add other costs though such as property taxes, insurance and home maintenance that you may not incur when renting.
+If you take a $100,000 mortgage at the same rate and term, the payments shrink to less than $500.00 per month.
+Ownership does add other costs, though, such as property taxes, insurance and home maintenance that you may not incur when renting.
 Establishing a realistic budget against your financial goals is very important.

 Now back to interest rates.
 Here’s a true story that illustrates my point that often the interest rate matters more than the house prices: